manasa-arun/python/content/en/Tips/yield-keyword-in-python.md

 author: "harika"
 ---

-## `yield` keyword in python
+## python `yield` keyword

 1. The `yield` keyword is one of the keyword out of thirty-five keywords in python.

-2. The `yield ` keyword means provide output as continue, means the programing code can `continue` to the next part of execution.
+2. The programming code can "continue" to the next stage of execution by using the keyword `yield`, which means to provide output as continue.

+3. The `yield` gives a generator object.

 ## python `yield` keyword Uses

-The `yield` gives a generator object.
+1. Using `yield` keyword is highly memory efficient, since the execution happens only when the caller iterates over the object.
-It is used inside the function.
-It keeps the states of local variable.
+2. It is used inside the function, It keeps the states of local variable.
-I does not exit the function
+It does not exit the function

 ## python `Yield` Keyword  Syntax